 Competition: Colonial Penn vs. Mutual of Omaha

 Mutual of Omaha is an older insurance company than Colonial Penn and was founded in 1909.
-The company is a Fortune 500 company, has A+ ratings from AM Best, and ranks third overall among all life insurance companies by JD Power.
+The company is a Fortune 500 company, has A+ ratings from AM Best, and ranks fifth overall among all life insurance companies by JD Power.
 Customers should choose Mutual of Omaha if they want a more financially stable company, better customer satisfaction, and reportedly better prices.
 In fact, Mutual of Omaha customers can reportedly purchase almost twice as much coverage from Mutual of Omaha for each dollar of premium.

 Shop premiums with other guaranteed issue life insurance to see if you can get more for your money.